SysKitTeam/docs-point/reporting/audit-reports.md

 ### Generate Report

- * **Click the Reports tile**; it is located on the SysKit Point home screen.
+ * **Click the Reports tile**; it is located on the Syskit Point home screen.
  * **Select Audit Logs in the filter**; it can be found in the upper left corner.
  * **Click the Exchange Logs report** to generate the report.

 {% hint style="warning" %} Please note!
-By default, Exchange logs are not collected; at least one Exchange activity must be selected for SysKit Point to collect and store Exchange log data. {% endhint %}
+By default, Exchange logs are not collected; at least one Exchange activity must be selected for Syskit Point to collect and store Exchange log data. {% endhint %}

 Click [here](../configuration/customize-audit-logs-collection.md) to find out more about customizing the Exchange logs collection.